 Protecting the security of information is a critical part of protecting the privacy of that information.
 Penn’s Office of Information Security (OIS) makes it easy with its Top 10-Security Tips for faculty, staff and students.
 Also check out OIS’s education on high risk areas Combating Malware and Phishing.
 Finally, make sure to use Penn’s Secure Share service to send confidential information and Secure Space to store it.

 One very important best practice in privacy is to be transparent regarding what information is collected, for what purposes it is used and shared, how it is protected and what control if any individuals have.
-See Penn's Guidance on Website Privacy Statements and Penn's FERPA Notice for example.
+See Penn's Guidance on Website Privacy Policies and Penn's FERPA Notice for example.

 Take advantage of the Penn-developed highly-recognized Security and Privacy Impact Assessment (SPIA) program — a transformative initiative — to reach a far deeper and more effective level of data protection in Penn systems and databases.